 they have securities traded on a market in a country outside the EEA (a third country market);

-the European Commission has issued a formal decision that the third country's legal and supervisory framework for that market is equivalent to the framework that applies to regulated markets (under MiFID, MAD (www.practicallaw.com/3-200-9276) and the Transparency Directive (www.practicallaw.com/7-203-6824)); and
+the European Commission has issued a formal decision that the third country's legal and supervisory framework for that market is equivalent to the framework that applies to regulated markets (under MiFID, the Market Abuse Directive (www.practicallaw.com/3-200-9276) (MAD), and the Transparency Directive (www.practicallaw.com/7-203-6824)); and

 "adequate information", including an employee information document, "is available at least in a language customary in the sphere of international finance".

 However, the Commission has not as yet issued such a decision

 If the issuing company falls within the exemption, a prospectus is not needed for a public offer made to existing and former employees and directors of that company or any of its "affiliated undertakings".
 Instead, an employee information document should be "made available" to the employees receiving the offer, which gives information on:

 The number and nature of the securities offered.

 The reasons for and details of the offer.